 A large number of Amateur Radio "spec" switched-mode power supplies lack sufficient input filtering on their mains port.
 This has two effects: (i) Conducted Emissions from other junk electronics using the same mains circuit can inject their noise into the power supply's direct-current lines; (ii) noise created inside the power supply can leak via Conducted Emissions back in to the mains circuit used in the shack.

-The image below is a cut-down of a sadly low resolution image for the Manson SPA-8230 switched-mode power supply:
+The image below is the mains-filtering section for the Manson SPA-8230 switched-mode power supply:

 Sadly, lots of other switched-mode power supplies sold for Amateur Radio use lack this kind of input filtering.

-Full disclosure: I own one of these power supplies, branded as "Sharman multiCOM".
+Full disclosure: As you may have guessed, I own one of these power supplies, branded as "Sharman multiCOM".
 I used to have a bracket that held a 70 MHz transceiver directly above the power supply.
 There was no noise pick-up, unlike one sees with linear and other switched-mode power supplies.
 This model appears to have ceased production, although a similar model appears to be available from Nevada Warehouse (in the UK) and is sold as model PS23-SW1.

 Here is an example from a power supply with various branding (this one branded as Watson Power Mite NF).
 The internal board is labelled AV-830IPS.
 Whilst this board features a standard set of filtering, it is really insufficient for radio use, and this is borne out by being a horridly noise power supply that was donated to me for testing by a local Radio Amateur.